Mikhail Botkin: His art collection

 In 1882, he bought a mansion on Vasilievsky Island, where he housed his collection in five small rooms in the attic.
 On Sundays, it was open to the public, free of charge.
 The collection included a wide variety of objects, spanning several centuries, from many locations around the Mediterranean as well as Russia.
 During his many trips to Italy, he acquired rare paintings by Pinturicchio, Sandro Botticelli, Andrea Mantegna and many others.

 In 1917, his widow deposited thirty-two sealed boxes of especially valuable artworks at the Russian Museum (presumably to protect them during World War I) with the provision that they would become the museum's property if she had not reclaimed them within a year of the war's end.
 She died later that same year.
 Accordingly, the museum took possession.
-After the Revolution/Civil War, some of the artworks and books in the boxes were transferred to the Hermitage Museum.
+After the Russian Revolution and Civil War, some of the artworks and books in the boxes were transferred to the Hermitage Museum.
 Over 200 pieces of gold cloisonné were sold by the Soviet government to collectors in Europe and the United States, supposedly from Botkin's collection, but their authenticity has been questioned by technical experts, based on chemical analysis.